langalex/couch_potato/README.md

 Please fix bugs, add more specs, implement new features by forking the github repo at http://github.com/langalex/couch_potato.

+Issues are tracked at github: http://github.com/langalex/couch_potato/issues

+There is a mailing list, just write to: couchpotato@librelis.com

 You can run all the specs by calling 'rake spec_unit' and 'rake spec_functional' in the root folder of Couch Potato.
 The specs require a running CouchDB instance at http://localhost:5984

 I will only accept patches that are covered by specs - sorry.